Adrien Dumont de Chassart betting profile: Sony Open in Hawaii - PGA TOUR

 Dumont de Chassart's recent performances

-- His best finish over his last ten appearances was a tie for 26th at the Puerto Rico Open, where he finished at 14-under.
+- Dumont de Chassart had his best finish at the Puerto Rico Open, where he finished tied for twenty-sixth with a score of 14-under.

 - Dumont de Chassart has an average of -0.267 Strokes Gained: Off-the-Tee in his past five tournaments.